-(b) Reform of Executive Officer compensation system • Implemented reforms including those with a view to reflecting employee engagement in compensation (announced May 25, 2022).
-2 Promoting diversity to overcome the inward-looking organizational culture (a) Promote women's participation and recruit experienced people with an emphasis on different types of experience (b) Promote interaction/exchanges with overseas employees. • Formulate guidelines premised on receiving employees seconded from overseas locations and trialing remote working schemes (scheduled for September 2022).
-2) Measures to build a new culture -Creating a culture of independent growth and cooperation across departments- 1 Consider a new development programs aimed at expanding the careers of younger employees • Currently looking at facilitating experience in other workplaces according to the individual's wishes, strengthening career consulting functions, etc. (trial introduction from October 2022).
-2 Personnel rotations designed to break down inter-departmental barriers • Guidelines for the cross-department rotation of employees at all levels, including management, rolled out company-wide (March 2022).
-3 Supporting middle management and optimizing the organization (a) Create/deploy requirements for appointing managers with more emphasis on human resources management (trial introduction from October 2022). (b) Formulate standards for distributing authority and rightsizing managerial scope of control to reduce the burden on middle management (scheduled for October 2022). (c) Enhance training programs to foster consciousness of managerial roles/functions. • Started management enhancement training for newly appointed managers (from October 2021) • Video content to be provided to incumbents (scheduled for first half of 2022).
+Task Progress as of May 2022 Personnel system 2) Measures to build a new culture Creating a culture of independent growth and cooperation across departments- Consider a new development programs aimed at expanding the careers of younger employees Currently looking at facilitating experience in other workplaces according to the individual's wishes, strengthening career consulting functions, etc. (trial introduction from October 2022).
+Personnel rotations designed to break down inter-departmental barriers Guidelines for the cross-department rotation of employees at all levels, including management, rolled out company-wide (March 2022).
+Supporting middle management and optimizing the organization (a) Create/deploy requirements for appointing managers with more emphasis on human resources management (trial introduction from October 2022). (b) Formulate standards for distributing authority and rightsizing managerial scope of control to reduce the burden on middle management (scheduled for October 2022). (c) Enhance training programs to foster consciousness of managerial roles/functions.
+Started management enhancement training for newly appointed managers (from October 2021) Video content to be provided to incumbents (scheduled for first half of 2022).

-3 Encouraging mindset and • Continue to convey the CEO's thoughts on reforms and continuously behavioral change arrange opportunities for dialogue between the CEO and personnel at company sites to facilitate the two-way exchange of views.
-Sessions held at all 42 sites in FY2022.
-To facilitate deeper discussion in FY 2023, the sessions will be held in a town-hall format-small-scale meetings for the different employee levels (total of 42 sessions planned, nine held so far). • Holding Executive Officer workshops to deepen mutual understanding and facilitate shared recognition of issues and plans (from November 2021;3 sessions have been held).
+Task Progress as of May 2022 3Encouraging mindset and behavioral change Continues to convey the CEO's thoughts on reforms and continuously opportunities for dialogue between the CEO and personnel at co to facilitate the two-way exchange of views.
+Sessions held at all 42 FY2022.
+To intend for deeper discussion in FY2023, the sessions will town-hall format-small-scale meetings for the different employee lea 42 sessions planned, nine held so far).
+Holding Executive Officer workshops to deepen mutual understand facilitate shared recognition of issues and plans (from November ;202 have been held). sites in be held in a evels (total of